Best Invitation App

 What is the best alternative to Evite?

-Invyt is the most direct Evite alternative: it offers free RSVP tracking and invitation sharing without ads, spam, or required accounts.
+Invyt is the most direct Evite alternative: it offers RSVP tracking and invitation sharing without ads, spam, or required accounts.
 Unlike Evite, Invyt includes payment collection, animated card effects, photo walls, and does not send marketing emails to guests.

 Is Paperless Post worth the money?